TobyCyan/Assistant-AI/README.md

 * Users to be able to delete tasks from the dashboard / edit task section

 * **Complete Tasks**
 * Users to be able to press complete task, in which task completion will reward users with XP points.
-Late completion of tasks will reward with 0 / negative points
+Late completion of tasks will reward with 1 points.

-* **Receive Reminders**
+* **Receive Reminders** (To be developed further)
 * Users to receive reminders from the AI Assistant when the task has reached the reminder date

 * **View Tasks - Categorisation**
-* Users to be able to sort their task list by a dropdown bar to “filter” the following tasks under that category to be displayed to them
+* Users to be able to sort their task list using a sidebar that shows the filters available

 * **Productivity Report**
 * Generate a productivity report showing productivity rate based on number of tasks completed, date of task completion relative to deadline, and priority of tasks completed
-* Number of Tasks Missed - Higher productivity for lesser deadlines missed
-* Deadline - Higher productivity for tasks completed earlier before deadline
+* Tasks completed before the deadline will result in higher productivity
-* Priority of Tasks - Higher productivity for high priority tasks completed punctually
+* Tasks completed after the deadline will result in lower productivity
+* Tasks yet to be completed after the deadline will also result int lower productivity
+* The priority of tasks will affect the weightage and its increase on decrease in productivity rate

-* **Automation Task**
+* **Automation Task** (In Progress)
 * Website to allow voice input to generate and fill in task fields using speech recognition

-* **Interactive Voice Lines**
+* **Interactive Voice Lines** (In Progress)
 * Users to receive voice output from AI Assistant for events (Greetings for logging in, birthday wishes, simple conversations, etc.)